Suspect that your neighbor is stealing your mails, newspapers, packages, garden tools and even fruits?

 To deal with neighbors stealing from you, unite with tenants who have the same experience and communicate with your landlords if you are renting a room or sharing an apartment with others.

-When seeing solid evidence that proves neighbors' stealing, your landlord shall take actions to tackle with the thieves living in his/her properties, like warning them to stop doing so with an eviction order.
+When seeing solid evidence that proves neighbors' stealing, your landlord shall take actions to tackle the thieves living in his/her properties, like warning them to stop doing so with an eviction order.

 With joint efforts from tenants and landlords, it is possible that the neighbors who steal your parcels, garden tools or firewood will cease to take your things without your permission.